-(2) The offense is committed with a deadly weapon against a family or household member.

-(3) The offense results in bodily injury to a pregnant family or household member if the person knew of the pregnancy.
+(2) The offense is committed with a deadly weapon against a family or household member.(3) The offense results in bodily injury to a pregnant family or household member if the person knew of the pregnancy.

-(4) The person has a previous conviction for a battery offense:

-(A) included in this chapter against the same family or household member; or
+(4) The person has a previous conviction for a battery offense or strangulation (as defined in section 9 of this chapter) included in this chapter against the same family or household member.